Darius McCollum: Notable arrests

-Although his parents, who moved to Winston-Salem, North Carolina, believe McCollum should leave New York to avoid the temptation of the trains, parole conditions have until recently repeatedly restricted McCollum to remain in New York City.
+Although his parents, who moved to Winston-Salem, North Carolina, believed McCollum should have left New York to avoid his addiction with trains, parole conditions have until recently repeatedly restricted McCollum to remain in New York City.
 Suggestions from his parents and autism advocates that the MTA find a way to hire McCollum in some capacity, in the manner of Frank Abagnale, are rejected by transit officials, who fear legal liability.